Tahmeerpasha/Tahmeerpasha/README.md

 Full Stack Developer
 ------------------

-I'm a full stack development enthusiast, currently in my final year undergrad based out of Bangalore India.
+Hey there!
+I'm a full stack developer based out of Bangalore, India.
+I am currently looking for opportunities in frontend and full stack development.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [tahmeer.work@gmail.com](mailto:tahmeer.work@gmail.com)
-* 🧠  I'm currently learning backend development in NodeJS.
+* 🧠  I'm currently preparing for interviews.
 * 🤝  I'm open to collaborating on Frontend and Backend projects
 * ⚡  Love to make connections.
 If you've come this far then checkout my social profiles and lets connect